aarron-lee/gpd-win-tricks/README.md

 Not confirmed, but most of the GPD Win 4 info applies to the Win mini, including the extra gyro fix.
 Still needs additional confirmation from more users

+# Known bugs

+## GPD Win 4

+- Volume buttons require v3.06 or newer bios on the 6800u win 4
+- (Bazzite OS 2024-04-26) Bazzite 3.0 update broke gyro on the win 4, fix is currently being investigated + should be released soon
+  - meanwhile, you can temporarily rollback via running `bazzite-rollback-helper rebase 39-stable-20240407`
+  - once the fix is released, you can go back to stable via `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-deck:stable`
+    - `bazzite-rollback-helper` was only recently added, so it won't be available on older images

 # Resources

 HHD Decky Plugin - https://github.com/hhd-dev/hhd-decky